 Could you start measuring eight meaningful connections every day instead of 60 activities?
 I believe it is feasible.

-TL;DR: Fixating on and rewarding for meaningful connections that focus on outcomes versus volume is sales engagement trend number one.
+Fixating on and rewarding for meaningful connections that focus on outcomes versus volume is sales engagement trend number one.

 Trend #2: LinkedIn is Changing the Game

 It’s shocking to me how little value we place on a thorough, targeted LinkedIn strategy.

 As sales leaders, we review email copy call scripts.
 We do what it takes to drive toward numbers.
 Why do we still view LinkedIn as merely an extra little thing reps do?
 We’re (de)prioritizing the single most impactful platform for B2B communication as a “nice to have” instead of giving it the respect and attention it deserves.